goauthentik/authentik/website/docs/add-secure-apps/providers/oauth2/index.md

 This flow is for more modern single page-applications, or ones you download, that are all client-side (all JS, no backend logic, etc) and have no server to make tokens.
 Because the secret cannot be stored on the client machine, the implicit flow is required in these architectures.
 With the implicit flow, the flow skips the second part of the two requests seen in the authorization flow; after the initial author request, the implicit flow receives a token, and then with cryptocracy and with PKCE, it can validate that it is the correct client, and that is safe to send a token.
 The RP (still called that with this implicit flow) can use cryptography to validate the token.

+#### Hybrid

+The Hybrid Flow is an OpenID Connect flow that incorporates traits of both the Implicit flow and the Authorization Code flow.
+It provides an application instant access to an ID token while ensuring secure and safe retrieval of access tokens and refresh tokens.
+This can be useful in situations where the application needs to quickly access information about the user, while in the background doing further processing to get additional tokens before gaining access to additional resources.

+### 2. Client credentials

+The client credentials flow and grant types are typically implemented for server-to-server scenarios, when code in a web application invokes a web API.

+For more information, see [Machine-to-machine authentication](./client_credentials.md).

+### 3. Device code

+The device code flow is used in situations where there is no browser and limited options for text or data input from a client ("input-constrained devices").
+For example, using a subscription TV program on a television, where you use a website on your mobile device to input a code displayed on the TV, authenticate, and then you are logged in to the TV.

+For more information, see [Device code flow](./device_code.md).

-#### Refresh token flow
+#### Refresh token grant

 Refresh tokens can be used as long-lived tokens to access user data, and further renew the refresh token down the road.

 :::info
 Starting with authentik 2024.2, the refresh token grant type requires the `offline_access` scope.
 :::

-### Category 2: Client credentials flow

-The client credentials flow and grant types are typically implemented for server-to-server scenarios, when code in a web application invokes a web API.

-For more information, see [Machine-to-machine authentication](./client_credentials.md).

-### Category 3: Device code

-The device code flow is used in situations where there is no browser and limited options for text or data input from a client ("input-constrained devices").
-For example, using a subscription TV program on a television in a hotel room, where you use your mobile app to input a code displayed on the TV, and thus get authorized.

-For more iformation, see [Device code flow](./device_code.md).

 ## Scope mappings